binarybabel/solid-tx/README.md

 ## Contribution / Collaboration

-Please do not submit pull requests or issues at this time.

-For Q&A please use https://groups.google.com/d/forum/solid-tx
+For Q&A please use https://gitter.im/solid-tx/Lobby

 ## License